 A field consists of a vast number of kids who come from different backgrounds and cultural spheres, making the camping environment culturally rich with varieties of ethnicity.

 In this activity, the campers are grouped in small numbers, and one player from the team is asked to start a story with one line inspired by the scene around them.
 The next player catches up with the last few words and adds one more line to let the story go further.
 Ideas and thoughts are distributed and various groups come together to share the same space.
-This activity is very good for bringing various kinds of people together.
+This activity is very good for bringing various kinds of people together and creating some absurd but interesting campfire stories.

-The game involves the players to stand in a circle with one person in the middle.
+The game involves the players standing in a circle with one person in the middle.

-It is nothing but an enjoyable memory game which can be played with a small or large group of campers.
+It is nothing but an enjoyable memory game that can be played with a small or large group of campers while snacking on some s’mores.
 In this activity, all the members are asked to sit in a circle and take turns to utter the names of animals that could be found in Noah’s Ark, in alphabetical order.
 Each player has to remember and utter the last animal named and add one more name to it.

 A sequencing game, one member is responsible for writing down the correct sequence and invigilating if the players are correctly uttering the names or not.
 Every person who gives a wrong sequence is thrown out of the game.
 The game is on till one person is left with the right sequence.

-Best played at night beside a softly glowing campfire, the campers are supposed to sing a song.
+Best played at night beside a softly glowing bonfire, the campers are supposed to sing a song.

 The last letter of the song is what the next singer has to sing a song with.
 The one who fails to think of a song in ten seconds loses the game.